Sports in St. Louis

-The city of St. Louis, Missouri, in the United States is home to a number of professional and collegiate sports teams.
-The Sporting News rated St. Louis the nation's "Best Sports City" in 2000 and the Wall Street Journal named it the best sports city in 2015.
+The city of St. Louis, Missouri, in the United States is home to more than a dozen professional, semi-professional, and collegiate sports teams.
+When the St. Louis Rams were in the city, Sporting News rated St. Louis the nation's "Best Sports City" in 2000 and the Wall Street Journal named it the best sports city in 2015.
+Based on a 2024 WalletHub study, although St. Louis was ranked as the 21st best midsize sports city in the country, the city ranked in the top 10 for baseball, hockey, and soccer.